Benefits of Kanban: Advantages & Core Practices Explained

 3. Manage Flow

-Once the work is visualized on what delivers value and WIP limits are set to reduce the adverse effects of task switching, one can focus on optimizing the flow.
-All the items in the Kanban board are part of the systems thinking approach to move unprocessed items on the left to completed items on the right.
-The goal here is to observe where work gets stuck and get them unstuck because the “show must go on!”
-It could be a lack of training on the processes and tools or limited collaboration among team members, for instance.
+Once the work is visualized on what delivers value and WIP limits are set to reduce the adverse effects of task switching, the team can focus on optimizing flow.
+All the items in the kanban board are part of the systems thinking approach to move unprocessed items on the left to completed items on the right.
+The goal here is to observe where work gets stuck and get them unstuck.
+For example, this could be the result of a lack of training on the processes and tools or limited collaboration among team members.
+These learnings come from daily meetings, lessons learned, retrospective sessions, or review sessions.

 4. Make Process Policies Explicit